shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 ...
 ```

-Lets scan the QR code and see where we stopped in Getting Started.
+Let's scan the QR code and see where we stopped in Getting Started.

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/getting-started/03-lets-eat.png'/>